Two Wreaths in One Afternoon

 Making these wreaths must have been the quickest and easiest craft I have ever done.
-The grapevine wreaths, faux florals and ribbon that I used are all from Michael’s because that is all we have in town.
+The grapevine wreaths, faux florals, and ribbon are all from Michael’s.

 At first, I thought I would use my glue gun to attach every piece, but no need for that.
-I used pliers to cut the individual flower stems from the main stem and I stuck them, piece by piece, into the grapevine wreath.
-The vines are braided together so densely, that sticking the wire stems in between them, keeps them securely in place.
+I used pliers to cut the individual flower stems from the main stem, and I stuck them, piece by piece, into the grapevine wreath.
+The vines are braided so tightly together that sticking the wire stems between them, keeps them securely in place.
 Make sure to cut the wire stems as long as possible for this reason.

 I love the look of my first-ever spring wreath.
 Isn’t this giving all the spring vibes?
 I am so here for it!